jtod/Sigma16/docs/src/userguide/userguide.md

 Select is for switching among the existing modules, while New and Open are for introducing a new module.

-## Object code
+## Object code and the linker/booter

+The assembler produces object code containing metadata as well as machine language.
+Two operations can be performed on an object
+module: it can be *booted* or it can be *linked*.
+Booting an object module means copying the code into memory and preparing for execution;
+linking means combining several object modules into a single executable object module.
+These operations may succeed or fail.

+(On some computer systems the process of booting is called *loading*.
+In Sigma16, we will refer to the linker/booter rather than the linker/loader, just to avoid confusion with other meanings of the word "load".)

+The booter reads the object code and copies data into the memory.
+During this process, the booter discovers whether the module is executable: if not, a boot error message is produced.
+The booter doesn't know in advance whether a module is executable; it simply tries and detects any errors as it traverses the code.

+The linker is given a list of modules and it concatenates them to form a single module.
+As it does this, it resovles external references (created by import and export statements in the assembly language).
+The linker also performs relocation (described below).

+### Object code language

+Object code is expressed in a textual language, so the object code readable to a human (at least, for a human who understands machine language).
+For example, binary data is specified using four hexadecimal characters rather than a word of binary data.

-Ojbect modules are specified in an object code language with a simple syntax and only a few types of statement.
-Each object statement is written on line line.
-It begins with a keyword indicating the type of statement, followed by white space, followed by an operand which must not contain any spaces.
-Operands may contain either hex constants or identifiers.
+The object language has a simple syntax and only a few types of statement.
+Each object statement is written on one line.
+It begins with a keyword indicating the type of statement, followed by one or more spaces, followed by an operand field which must not contain any white space.
+The operand field is a comma-separated list of tokens;
+each token is either a hex constant or an identifier.

 * In the object language, hex constants are written as four characters, using digits 0-9 a-f.
 Unlike assembly language, a hex